ericnishio/react-primer/README.md

 ## Stateless components

-Stateless components, also referred to as dumb components, are essentually just render functions that take any number of props as arguments and return JSX (markup).
+Stateless components, also referred to as dumb components, are essentially just render functions that take any number of props as arguments and return JSX (markup).
 They do not have their own state so their behavior is solely influenced by props.